stealth/massbind/README.md

 [...]
 ```

-And add a route on your border router to reach `2019::/64` via a real ip6 address of
+Add a route on your border router to reach `2019::/64` via a real ip6 address of
-that machine.
+that machine, and bind the server to `::`.
 This however makes the entire subnet range accessible from outside.
 With *massbind*
 you can be more picky on the addresses you use and dispose at runtime from within
 your scanning-engine or whatever use-case you have.
+You don't need all the
+configuration steps from above when using *massbind*.

 Example